httk-system/puppet-setups-control/docs/PROVISION.md

   sudo bin/set_system_id.sh "<system name>"
   ```

-- Run the provision script.
+- Run the first `puppet apply`
-  Note: `<system name>` can be left out, in which case it is set to mac-<mac address>.

   ```
-  sudo puppet apply modules/upstream-setups/manifests/provision_managed_node.pp --modulepath modules/external:modules/upstream-setups:modules/upstream-modules
+  sudo puppet apply manifests/site.pp
   ```

+Now go to [docs/MAINTENANCE.md](MAINTENANCE.md) for information about how to maintain this system.

-## Auto-install systems
+## Automatic provision of new systems

-Once you have one managed system working, you can configure it to automatically install and configure the rest of the systems you manage via network boot.
+You can continue to provision system manually by following the above instructions.
+However, once you have one managed system working, you can configure the bootserver setup to automatically install and configure new systems via network boot.
-(This, of course, only works if the systems are connected in a way that allows this.)
+(This, of course, only works if the systems are physically connected in a way that allows this.)

-(Info to be added)

-## Maintenance

 (Info to be added)